Jacob Mensah

-Jacob Kwabena Mensah (born 18 July 2000) is an English-Ghanaian professional footballer who plays as a central defender for club Dover Athletic.
+Jacob Kwabena Mensah (born 18 July 2000) is an English-Ghanaian professional footballer who plays as a central defender for National League South club Braintree Town.

 Career

 Mensah began his career with Isthmian Division side, Ramsgate, breaking into the first-team in 2016 and making over 70 appearances for the club.
 In February 2019, Mensah was named as one of the best young players in Non-League football by The Non-League Paper, likening him to Chris Smalling.
 Following a trial with Brighton & Hove Albion, Mensah joined Crystal Palace in March 2019 following a successful trial period, linking up with the Premier League side's U23s side on an 18 month contract.
 Mensah was released by the club at the end of the 2019–20 season.

 Weymouth

 Following his release from Crystal Palace, Mensah joined newly promoted National League side Weymouth in January 2021.
 Mensah made 27 appearances over the course of the second half of the season, scored his first professional goal against Yeovil and was the first Weymouth player to score against the Glovers in 25 years, and formed a strong defensive partnership with Aston Villa loanee Dominic Revan as Weymouth finished in 18th position.
 Mensah departed the club at the end of the season.